LedgerLeopard/maskedTFpod/README.md

 * '0' - one number (necessary)

 * '9' - one number (not necessary)

-* 'A' - ane letter (necessary)
+* 'A' - one letter (necessary)

-* 'a' - one not letter (not necessary)
+* 'a' - one letter (not necessary)

 * '_' - one any character (necessary)

 * '-' - one any character (not necessary)

-What does "necessary/not necessary" flag means? - It means, that on the place of necessary character will be shown int your UITextField mask as "_" symbol.
-Not necessary symbols won't be shown.
+"Necessary/not necessary" means that symbol is necessaty for input.

 ## Examples
 There are some examples, which could help you to understand this logic:
-+ 7 ([000]) [000] - [0000] - this mask provides you to get 10-digit callback with numbers,
++ 7 ([000]) [000] - [0000] - this mask provides you to get 10-digit callback with numbers.
-  which user will enter.
 Clear result could be between 0000000000 and 9999999999

 ![AltText](https://media.giphy.com/media/1wPDeANHRdnDBTTgYE/giphy.gif)